-Clinical training for all Fellows in this cluster includes rotations in the Adult Psychiatry Clinic, and the Adult Inpatient Program.
-Fellows who pursue the Adult Track also do a rotation focused on psychological/neuropsychological assessment.
-Those who pursue the Child Track also do rotations in the Children's Center at Langley Porter.

-- I. Required Rotations for All Fellows: - a.
-Outpatient experience may be offered through several services, such as the Adult Psychiatry Clinic, Child and Adolescent Psychiatry Clinics and funded clinical trials that periodically become available.
-Fellows may gain experience in group and individual psychotherapy.
-Training and supervised experience is available in cognitive-behavioral approaches including dialectical behavior therapy and Parent-Child Interaction Therapy.
-For interested individuals, it may be possible to obtain supervision from other approaches, such psychodynamic, family systems, or other orientations. - b.
-Inpatient experience in the Consultation/Liaison Service, including working with patients with major psychopathology who range in age from late adolescence to the elderly.
-Supervised experience in differential diagnosis, case formulation, development of treatment plans, crisis intervention, working with a multidisciplinary team including collaboration with psychiatrists regarding medication issues, and working with community resources and the legal system (e.g., regarding civil commitment). - II.
-Additional Rotations for Fellows in the ADULT TRACK: - a) Fellows receive training in neuropsychological and psychological assessment of patients with actual or suspected neurological diseases or disorders, patients with a wide range of psychiatric disorders, and general medical patients with neurobehavioral disorders.
-Consultations may be provided to various clinical services at Langley Porter and the UCSF Memory and Aging Center.
+Clinical training for all Fellows in this cluster includes I) research mentor track rotations, II) an intensive clinical rotation, and III) elective clinical rotations.

+- I. Research Mentor Track Clinical Rotations: - a.
+Memory and Aging Center (MAC).
+This is a clinic providing neuropsychological and psychological assessment of patients with actual or suspected neurological diseases or disorders, patients with a wide range of psychiatric disorders, and general medical patients with neurobehavioral disorders required for fellows matched with research mentor Dr. Joel Kramer.

+Consultations may be provided to various clinical services at the UCSF Memory and Aging Center.
 Experiential training in assessment is complemented by relevant case conferences, grand rounds, and seminars (e.g., neuropsychological assessment, neuroanatomy, pharmacology, etc.).
-Fellows develop individually tailored training plans in the amount and types of their assessment activities pertinent to their professional goals (e.g., those intending to become clinical neuropsychologists have different training plans than those intending to become general clinical psychologists).
+Fellows develop individually tailored training plans in the amount and types of their assessment activities pertinent to their professional goals (e.g., those intending to become clinical neuropsychologists have different training plans than those intending to become general clinical psychologists). - b.
+Hyperactivity, Attention, and Learning Problems (HALP) Clinic.
+This is a specialty clinic for Attention Deficit Hyperactivity Disorder (ADHD) and related Disruptive Behavior Disorders (DBD) required for fellows matched with research mentor Dr. Linda Pfiffner.

-III.
-Additional Rotations for Fellows in the CHILD TRACK:

-a) Child and Adolescent Psychiatry Clinics.
-Fellows may participate in the Hyperactivity, Attention, and Learning Problems (HALP) Clinic housed in the Child and Adolescent Psychiatry Clinics.
-This is a specialty clinic for Attention Deficit Hyperactivity Disorder (ADHD) and related Disruptive Behavior Disorders (DBD).